History of India: Nanda Empire and Alexander's campaign

-The Nanda Empire (c.
-345–322 BCE), at its peak, extended from Bengal in the east, to the Punjab in the west and as far south as the Vindhya Range.
-The Nanda dynasty built on the foundations laid by their Haryanka and Shishunaga predecessors.
-Nanda empire have built a vast army, consisting of 200,000 infantry, 20,000 cavalry, 2,000 war chariots and 3,000 war elephants (at the lowest estimates).
+The Nanda Empire built on the foundations laid by their Haryanka and Shishunaga predecessors.
+The empire had a vast army, consisting of 200,000 infantry, 20,000 cavalry, 2,000 war chariots and 3,000 war elephants (at the lowest estimates).

+The Indian campaign of Alexander the Great began in 327 BC and lasted until 325 BC.
+Within two years, Alexander expanded the Macedonian Empire to include Gandhara, including the city of Taxila, and the Indus Valley of Punjab and Sindh.

+Alexander and his troops first absorbed the region of Gandhara and then advanced into Punjab, where they were confronted by Porus, the regional Indian king.
+In 326 BC, Alexander defeated Porus and the Pauravas during the Battle of the Hydaspes.

+Alexander's continued eastward march was leading his army into a confrontation with the Nanda Empire.
+Alexander's troops—increasingly exhausted, homesick, and anxious by the prospects of having to further face large Indian armies throughout the Indo-Gangetic Plain—mutinied at the Hyphasis River, refusing to advance his push to the east.
+After a meeting with his army general Coenus, during which he was informed of his soldiers' laments.
+Alexander relented under the conviction that it was better to return.
+He subsequently turned southward, advancing through southern Punjab as well as Sindh, where he conquered more tribes along the lower areas of the Indus River, before finally turning westward to reach Macedon.

 Maurya Empire

-Maurya Empire at its peak under Ashoka the Great.
+Maurya Empire at its territorial peak under Ashoka the Great.

 Ashokan pillar at Vaishali, 3rd century BCE.

-The Maurya Empire (322–185 BCE) unified most of the Indian subcontinent into one state, and was the largest empire ever to exist on the Indian subcontinent.
+The Maurya Empire (322–185 BCE) unified most of the Indian subcontinent into one state, and was the largest empire to exist in South Asia.
 At its greatest extent, the Mauryan Empire stretched to the north up to the natural boundaries of the Himalayas and to the east into what is now Assam.
 To the west, it reached beyond modern Pakistan, to the Hindu Kush mountains in what is now Afghanistan.
 The empire was established by Chandragupta Maurya assisted by Chanakya (Kautilya) in Magadha (in modern Bihar) when he overthrew the Nanda Empire.

 Chandragupta rapidly expanded his power westwards across central and western India, and by 317 BCE the empire had fully occupied north-western India.
-The Mauryan Empire defeated Seleucus I, founder of the Seleucid Empire, during the Seleucid–Mauryan war, thus gained additional territory west of the Indus River.
+He was successful in his campaign against Seleucus I, founder of the Seleucid Empire, during the Seleucid–Mauryan war in 305 BCE.
+Under the peace treaty negotiated in 303 BCE the Mauryan Empire gained additional territory west of the Indus River.
 Chandragupta's son Bindusara succeeded to the throne around 297 BCE.
 By the time he died in c.
 272 BCE, a large part of the Indian subcontinent was under Mauryan suzerainty.
 However, the region of Kalinga (around modern day Odisha) remained outside Mauryan control, perhaps interfering with trade with the south.